stephanielenehan/PP1-Handsome-Hounds/README.md

 - Responsive Navigation based on Code Institute Love Running Walkthrough.
 - Color scheme from : https://visme.co/blog/website-color-schemes/
 - I have used #FBEEC1 and paired it for accessibility with #345365.

+### deployment
+- I carried out all my own deployment but I credit https://github.com/amylour/scoops_pp1?tab=readme-ov-file#deployment
+- for the description of deployment.